globulario/Globular/README.md

 * Securable: The TLS variable defines if the service must use a secure network or not.

-By following simple rule you can make your microservice manageable by Globular.
-Click [here](https://www.globular.io) To learn more about globular
+Click [here](https://www.globular.io) and learn more about globular!